 The Epipremnum Pinnatum plant enjoys natural substrates, so its favorites are light and organic soil ingredients.

-The best time to water your wonderful Epipremnum Pinnatum plant is when its soil becomes dry to about 1 to 2 inches.
+The best time to water your wonderful Epipremnum Pinnatum plant is when its soil dries about 1 to 2 inches.

 Fill a bucket with chlorine-free, lukewarm water and let it sit overnight.
-If you have distilled water, you will have to make up for it by adding some micronutrients in fertilizer.
+If you have distilled water, you must make up for it by adding some micronutrients in fertilizer.

 Add the water the next day, ensuring you go all around the soil, leaving no spot dry.